tensorflow/tensorflow/README.md

 | [![Documentation](https://img.shields.io/badge/api-reference-blue.svg)](https://www.tensorflow.org/api_docs/) |

-[TensorFlow](https://www.tensorflow.org/) is an end-to-end open source platform for machine learning(ML).
-It has a comprehensive, flexible ecosystem of [tools](https://www.tensorflow.org/resources/tools), [libraries](https://www.tensorflow.org/resources/libraries-extensions), and [community](https://www.tensorflow.org/community) resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML powered applications.
+[TensorFlow](https://www.tensorflow.org/) is an end-to-end open source platform for machine learning (ML).
+It has a comprehensive, flexible ecosystem of [tools](https://www.tensorflow.org/resources/tools), [libraries](https://www.tensorflow.org/resources/libraries-extensions), and [community](https://www.tensorflow.org/community) resources that lets researchers push the state-of-the-art in ML and developers easily build and deploy ML-powered applications.

 TensorFlow was originally developed by researchers and engineers working on the Google Brain team within Google's Machine Intelligence Research organization for